-Overall, the project will have a number of positive social and environmental impacts.
+Overall, the sub-project will have a number of positive social and environmental impacts.
 It supports technical assistance and energy capacity building activities, reduces the operating costs of substation equipment; the consumption of electricity for own and household needs of substations; increases transformer capacity; increases the reliability of electricity supply to consumers throughout the Republic's energy system, ensuring a safe, reliable and affordable electricity supply for households.

-However, activities during the period of upgrading and improvement of existing high voltage substations and lines and construction of new transmission substations and lines may result in adverse impacts and therefore the project will need to introduce substantial environmental and social pre-screening, mitigation and monitoring systems.
+However, activities during the period of construction of new transmission substations and lines may result in adverse impacts and therefore the sub-project will need to introduce substantial environmental and social pre-screening, mitigation and monitoring systems.